 The interface is fully resizable interface while keeping things clean and intuitive, with tooltips and preferences in multiple languages.
 You can access the file based preset system through the menu or browser.
 Teh freeze function lets you safely recall previous presets and the Krush even lets you copy and paste the current state using the system clipboard.

-Bitcrushing is a type of distortion that’s now more popular than ever with the rise in bass-influenced music and evolution in sound design methods.
+Bitcrushing is a type of distortion that’s now more popular than ever with the rise in bass-influenced music and lo-fi hip hop.
 It’s powerful, it’s fun to use, and it sounds awesome!

-Unlike saturation, bitcrushing is a more obvious type of distortion.
+Unlike saturation, a bit crusher is a more obvious type of distortion.
 It’s often a lot more identifiable but can still be applied in a subtle manner, especially in mixing and sound design.